 English proficiency requirements

-As an international student, you are required to meet the university's English proficiency requirements.
+As an international student, you are required to meet the university's English proficiency requirements for Undergraduate Admissions.

 Report your score to Wayne State University using institution code 1898.